-In our latest update we are very excited to announce the possibility of split-testing (A/B testing) for all WakeupData users.
+In our latest update we are very pleased to announce the possibility of split-testing (A/B testing) for all WakeupData users.

 First things first, what is split-testing?

 Split testing (also called A/B testing) is a way of conducting controlled experiments with a test and control group of product data - and the only way of establishing the value to certain changes in your feed.

 The goal is to improve your online sales or decrease your cost pr click by measuring and comparing a preset metric like clicks, impressions or purchases between the test and the control group to see if there is a significant difference between varying the two.

 Proven results - There are countless examples of success stories from companies who used split testing in e-commerce to get fantastic results, including one which made

 $300 000 from split-testing with a few simple changes to their site wording.

 A/B Testing in Email: Because Data is Power